Wilsons Promontory: Geography and wildlife

 Coastal features include expansive intertidal mudflats, sandy beaches and sheltered coves interrupted by prominent headlands and plunging granite cliffs in the south, backed by coastal dunes and swamps.
 The promontory is surrounded by a scatter of small granite islands which, collectively, form the Wilsons Promontory Islands Important Bird Area, identified as such by BirdLife International because of its importance for breeding seabirds.

 Tidal River is the main river in Wilsons Promontory.
 The river runs into Norman Bay and swells with the tide.
-The river is a very fascinating color, a purple-yellow.
+The river is a very fascinating colour, a purple-yellow.
 This is due to the large number of tea trees in the location, which stain the water with tannin, giving it a tea-like appearance.
 Darby River is the second major river, with extensive alluvial flats and meanders.
 It was the site of the original park entrance and accommodation area from 1909 to the Second World War.

 Wilsons Promontory is home to many marsupials, native birds and other creatures.
 One of the most common marsupials found on the promontory is the common wombat, which can be found in much of the park (especially around campsites where it has been known to invade tents searching for food).
 The peninsula is also home to kangaroos, snakes, wallabies, koalas, long-nosed potoroos, white-footed dunnarts, broad-toothed rats, feather-tailed gliders and emus.
 Some of the most common birds found on the promontory include crimson rosellas, yellow-tailed black cockatoos and superb fairywrens.
 There are also many pests, including hog deer, foxes, feral cats, rabbits, common starlings, and common blackbirds.

 As the Wilsons Promontory Marine National Park and Corner Inlet Marine National Park have been established, the area holds a variety of marine life and coral reefs.
 In recent years, after a long disappearance, due to illegal hunting by the Soviet Union with help by Japan, Southern right whales started to return to the area to rest and calve in the sheltered bays along with Humpback whales.
 Killer whales are also known to pass the area, and dolphins, seals, sea lions, and penguins still occur today.

 The peninsula is also home to two large sets of dunes, the Big Drift and Little Drift.
 They are not very well-known but sometimes visited by hikers and suitable for sandboarding.

 Climate

-Wilsons Promontory has an oceanic climate heavily influenced by the Roaring Forties, bringing summer temps far below what is the norm.
-Winters are dominated by low-pressure systems and high rainfall.
+Wilsons Promontory has an Oceanic climate (Cfb) heavily influenced by the Roaring Forties, bringing summer temperatures far below what is the norm on mainland Australia at sea level.
+Winters and springs are dominated by low-pressure systems and high rainfall.